godotengine/godot-docs/classes/class_tilemap.rst

 If ``ignore_empty_terrains`` is true, empty terrains will be ignored when trying to find the best fitting tile for the given terrain constraints.

-\ **Note:** To work correctly, ``set_cells_terrain_connect`` requires the TileMap's TileSet to have terrains set up with all required terrain combinations.
+\ **Note:** To work correctly, this method requires the TileMap's TileSet to have terrains set up with all required terrain combinations.
 Otherwise, it may produce unexpected results.

 .. rst-class:: classref-item-separator